heyLu/lt-haskell/README.md

 # Haskell for Light Table

+**Note**: This thing is *very alpha*, that is, it might not work, doesn't properly kill ghci when you close the tab, etc. There is also [another plugin for Haskell][https://github.com/jetaggart/light-haskell] that seems to be a bit more sophisticated, so you might want to try that instead.

 A plugin that supports inline-evaluation of Haskell code in Light Table.

 It spawns a `ghci` process in the background and sends code and commands